laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Inertia

 Not impressed yet?
-Let's use Inertia to render a front-end page component:
+Let's update the `index` method of our `ChirpController` class to render a front-end page component using Inertia:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php